This tutorial demonstrates how to create a searchable database in Excel and Google Sheets.

 You can add calculated fields to your database.
 For instance, you can combine two separate fields together or multiply fields (like quantity × price).

-Here’s an example of a calculated field that combines two fields together in a desired format.
+Here’s an example of a calculated field that combines two fields together.

 - Add a new field – Description – to the database shown in the example above.